 Where: Exeter

-When: October (TBC)
+When: 4th - 5th October

 Access: Parking onsite (TBC)

 Another festival making the most of the stunning setting at Powderham Castle, this foodie’s paradise is ready and waiting to round off the festival season with a bang-bang chicken!
 Come and tour the tastes of the South West as you meet the lovely local traders and producers that make delicious events like this possible.
-You can also check out the demonstrations so you can leave with a full tummy and a full list of recipes you want to try at home.
+You can also check out the demonstrations, so you can leave with a full tummy and a full list of recipes you want to try at home.

-Excited for Devon’s festival line-up in 2022?
+Excited for Devon’s festival line-up in 2025?
 Check out our lovely cottages and start planning your perfect stay.